HenrikBengtsson/TopDomStudy/vignettes/TopDomStudy-3.data-preprocessing.md

 #                                      chr=22
 # "compiledData/human,HAP1,unique,chr=22.rds"
 ```

+_Comment_: This step takes less than a minute to complete.

 The latter three RDS files correspond to the three files that are installed with this package in folder `system.file("compiledData", package="TomDopStudy")`.
 The content of these files look like:
 ```r